noahehall/theBookOfNoah/algorithms.md

   -

 ##### graph types
-  - `networks`
+###### `networks`
   - kind of graph that associates names with the vertexes (nodes/points),  edges (artcs/lines), or both

-  - `undirected graph`
+###### `undirected graph`
     - a graph in which the order of the edge entries doesnt matter
+    - edges connect vertexes in both directions
     - e.g.
       - a road map would represent an undirected graph in most cases because traffic can travel along the road in both directions

-  - `directed graph`
+###### `directed graph`
+  - edges have a single direction and can have these additional properties
+    - `cyclic`
+      - the edges form a cycle that take you back to the initial vertex after having visited the itnermediary vertexes
+    - `a-cycle`
+      - this graph lacks cycles
   - a graph in which the order of the edge entries does matter because the flow is from the first entry to the second
   - in this case, most people call the edges `arcs` to differentiate them from undirected entries
   - e.g.
     - a graph representation of a traffic light sequence

+###### `mixed graph`
-  - `mixed graph`  when a graph has both `undirected` and `directed` subgraphs in the same graph
+  - when a graph has both `undirected` and `directed` subgraphs in the same graph

-  - `weighted graph`
+###### `weighted graph`
     - a graph that has values assigned to each of the edges or arcs
+    - each edge has a  cost associated with it
+      - e.g. time, money, energey, etc. which you must pay to pass through it

+###### unweighted
+  - all the edges have no cost or the same cost

+###### dense graph
+  - a graph that has a large number of edges whenc opamred to the number of vertexes

+###### sparse graph
+  - a graph that has a small number of edges when compared to the nubmer of vertexes

-  - `vertex-labeled graph`
+###### `vertex-labeled graph`
     - each vertex has a name associated with it
     - e.g. a road map with all the towns labeled
+###### `directed acyclic graphs` `dags`
+  - finite directed graphs that dont have any loops in them
+  - you start from a aprticular location and folow specific route to an end9ing location without ever going back to the starting location
+    - follow a particular order so that you cant get from one vertex to another and back to the beginning vertex using any route
+    - provide a specific path from one vertex to another so that you can reate a predictable set of routes
+  - use cases
+    - schedules, with each milestone representing a particular milestone
+    - family trees
+  - `topological sorting`
+    - orders all the vertexes of a graph on a line with the cirected eges pointing from to right
       -

 ##### graphs in numeric format
   - `matrix`